giraffe-fsharp/Giraffe/README.md

 ### warbler

-If your route is not returning static response, then you should wrap your function with a warbler.
+If your route is not returning a static response, then you should wrap your function with a warbler.

 #### Example
 ```fsharp